gbossi/DistributedNeuralSystem/README.md

 </p>

 ## Experimental Scenarios
-### Scenario 1: Limited Edge Computing (Low Power Device)
+### Scenario A: Limited Edge Computing (Low Power Device)
 Setup: We deploy a low-power single-board computer (Raspberry Pi) at the edge to collect sensor data and process a small part of the DNN effeciently.
 Data Processing: A great part of unprocessed data will be sent to the Cloud server.
 Computing Power Edge: Since the limited on-device processing, it will relies heavily on cloud-based resources.

-### Scenario 2: Moderate Edge Computing (Mid-Range Device)
+### Scenario B: Moderate Edge Computing (Mid-Range Device)
-Setup: We deploy a device with moderate processing power at the edge, like a single-board computer .
+Setup: We deploy a device with moderate processing power at the edge (Odroid N2).
 This allows to process a greater part of the DNN effeciently.
 Data Processing: Pre-processed data is sent to the central server, reducing the amount of raw data transferred.
 Computing Power Edge: Balance between on-device processing and cloud-based analysis.

-### Scenario 3: High Edge Computing (High-Power Device)
+### Scenario C: High Edge Computing (High-Power Device)
-Setup: We deploy a powerful device at the edge, like a dedicated GPU graphic card.
+Setup: We deploy a powerful device at the edge, like a dedicated GPU graphic card (Nvidia TX2).
 This allows for running most of the DNN layers directly on the edge device.
 Data Processing: Minimal data transfer to the central server, focusing on data synchronization and remote monitoring.
 Computing Power Edge: Primarily relies on on-device processing for DNN computation.